 - A. Exhibits.
-Unless otherwise ordered, all trial or hearing exhibits shall be premarked with exhibit letters for the plaintiff (e.g. PX A, PX B, etc.) and numbers for the defendant (e.g. DX 1, DX 2, etc.) Unless otherwise ordered, at the commencement of trial, two sets of trial exhibits shall be presented to the Court and one set to opposing counsel.
+Unless otherwise ordered, all trial or hearing exhibits shall be pre-marked with exhibit letters for the plaintiff (e.g. PX A, PX B, etc.) and numbers for the defendant (e.g. DX 1, DX 2, etc.) A party shall have two hard copies of all trial exhibits in the Courtroom to be handed up if and when requested by the Court.
+Unless otherwise ordered, at the commencement of trial, an electronic set of trial exhibits shall be presented to the Court and to opposing counsel.
+At the close of evidence in a jury trial, a set of all admitted exhibits in electronic form, together with an index, shall be prepared by the parties for the jury's use during deliberation.
 Counsel for each side is responsible for maintaining custody of the side's own exhibits at the conclusion of trial. - B. Witnesses.
 Ordinarily, trials and hearings continue from day to day until completed.
 The Court will advise if a trial or hearing will be held on a Friday (which is often reserved for motions and hearings in other actions).
 A party is expected to have their next witness at the Courthouse ready to testify immediately upon completion of a prior witness's testimony.